wkalt/dp3/README.md

 "producer IDs" rather than "stream IDs".

 ### Glossary
-* Producer ID: a unique identifier assigned by the user to the producer of some data.
+* *Producer ID*: a unique identifier assigned by the user to the producer of some data.
 For instance, a device identifier or a simulation run ID.
-* Topic: a string identifying a logical channel in the customer's data stream.
+* *Topic*: a string identifying a logical channel in the customer's data stream.
   For instance, "/images" or "/imu".
 See http://wiki.ros.org/Topics for more information on how topics relate to robot architecture.
-* MCAP: a heterogeneously-schematized binary log container format.
+* *MCAP*: a heterogeneously-schematized binary log container format.
 See https://mcap.dev/.

 ### Multigranular summarization